leowucn/captain/README.md

 For exporting the vocabulary which in category 'mastered' on Kindle, you just need to plug in you Kindle and issue the command `sh run.sh` or if you have executed that command, you should issue `sh rerun.sh` instead.

+For listening to word pronunciation, copy the word outright.
+Then the pronunciation would continually ring out, to prevent this, just copy arbitrary content but can't be a complete word.

 ### Feedback

-You are welcome so much for rendering some improvements to make this project more useful and more powerful.
+You are welcome so much for rendering some improvements advice to make this project more useful and more powerful.
 Thanks.

 ### Contributing